TritonDataCenter/manta/docs/user-guide/jobs-reference.md

 * Jobs execute quickly enough to iterate interactively and get results in real time.
 * Error cases are debuggable.
-In addition to providing stderr and core files, the task execution environment is very close to a standard Joyent Instance, which allows users to develop and debug jobs outside of the service if desired.
+In addition to providing stderr and core files, the task execution environment is very close to a standard SmartOS Instance, which allows users to develop and debug jobs outside of the service if desired.
 * Transient failure of individual system components are not visible to users